fsharp/fsharp.org/guides/cloud/index.md

  * [Using Riak MapReduce with F#](http://jyliao.blogspot.com/2013/06/riak-mapreduce-with-f.html) Explores the use Riak from F# (Part III)

  * [Riak CAP Tuning and F#](http://jyliao.blogspot.co.uk/2013/06/riak-cap-tuning-and-f.html)

-#### Orleans

-The [Orleans](http://research.microsoft.com/jump/139795/) framework provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
-It was designed for use in the cloud, and has been used extensively in Microsoft Azure.
-A simple ['Hello World' F# sample](https://orleans.codeplex.com/SourceControl/latest#src/samples/FSharpHelloWorld/Grains/Grain1.fs) also available.

 #### Cassandra